Matthi-17/debian-networkutilities/README.md

 ntp
 with the latest updates.

-# How to use this container
+# How to start this container

 normally a Docker Container is shutting down, in follow of this you need to add the tty flag